tlecoz/canvasToMp4/README.md

 Put the file of your project inside the folder "src" , look at src/index.html to see how to use it.

-if your computer have no GPU , use "libx264" as encoderType ; if you have a graphic card, prefer "h264_nvec" instead - the encoding will be much faster -

-I'm not sure why but webgl-capture produce a vertical flip of the output by default, then you need to apply a vertical flip in the ffmpeg command in order to get the expected result.

 this tool allow you to capture a canvas frame-by-frame independently of the rendering-framerate.
 It means you can produce very complexe movie with a realtime framerate very slow and generate a smooth 60 FPS videos.
 The tool wait the end of the rendering process before to capture each frame.

+I'm not sure why but webgl-capture produce a vertical flip of the output by default, then you need to apply a vertical flip in the ffmpeg command in order to get the expected result.

-Put the file of your project inside the folder "src" , look at src/index.html to see how to use it (spoiler : it works exactly like a classic website but your project needs to be inside the "src" folder instead of your localhost folder ; the start point is in src/index.html)
+Put the file of your project inside the folder "src" , look at src/index.html to see how to use it (spoiler alert : it works exactly like a classic website but your project needs to be inside the "src" folder instead of your localhost folder ; the start point is in src/index.html)

 if your computer have no GPU , use "libx264" as encoderType ; if you have a graphic card, prefer "h264_nvec" instead - the encoding will be much faster -